L3DEVIL/VphonegagaInject/README.md

 * Material.io - https://material.io/design/sound/sound-resources.html#

-* Platinmod modders for suggestions and ideas, and the solution of fixing compilation errors :)
+* Some modders for suggestions and ideas :)